Bengal1/Simple-CNN-Guide/README.md

 ### *Loss & Optimization*
 #### Cross Entropy Loss Function
 [**Cross Entropy Loss**](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) is widely used for classification tasks, as it measures the difference between the predicted probability distribution and the true distribution.
-Given a predicted probability vector **$p$** and a one-hot encoded target vector **$y$**, the loss for a single example is defined as:
+Given a predicted probability vector **$\hat{y}$** and a one-hot encoded target vector **$y$**, the loss for a single example is defined as:

 $$
 \mathcal{L}_{CE} = - \sum_{i} y_i \log \hat{y}_i